Aklanon people

 The Aklanon people are the ethnolinguistic group who lived in the province of Aklan.
-They are part of the wider Bisaya ethnolinguistic group, who constitute the largest Filipino ethnolinguistic group.
+They are part of the wider Visayan ethnolinguistic group, who constitute the largest Filipino ethnolinguistic group.

 Area

 Aklanon form the majority in the province of Aklan in Panay.

 They are also found in other Panay provinces such as Iloilo, Antique, and Capiz, as well as Romblon.
 Like the other Visayans, Aklanons have also found their way to Metro Manila, Mindanao, and even the United States.

 History

 The Aklanons are descendants of the Austronesian-speaking immigrants who came to the Philippines during the Iron Age.
 They got their name from the river Akean, which means where there is boiling or frothing.

 Minuro it Akean

 Aklan, originally known as Minuro it Akean, is considered to be the oldest province in the country and is believed to have been established as early as 1213 b.c.e by Ati King Marikudo.
 The datus paid King Marikudo a golden saduk (helmet), gold necklace, coloured clothing, and small jewelleries in exchange of acquiring the Panay island ("Government of Aklan," 2019).
 They then established the sakup (states) of Hamtik, Akean (which includes the Capiz area), and Irong-irong, cultivated the land, and renamed the new nation as the Confederation of Madya-as (Madjaas).
 The datus supposedly landed in Malandog, Hamtik, where a marker commemorates the event which is reenacted in the Binirayan (literally, "place where the boats landed") Festival.

 Tradition holds that the first ruler of Aklan was Datu Dinagandan who was dethroned in 1399, by Kalantiaw.
 In 1433, Kalantiaw III formulated a set of laws that is known today as the Code of Kalantiaw.
 William Henry Scott, a well-known American historian, later debunked the Code of Kalantiaw as a fraud.

 However, many Filipinos, including Aklanons and other Visayans continue to believe this legend as true.

 The capital of Akean changed several times.
 Towards the end of the 14th century, Datu Dinagandan moved the capital from the present Batan, which was captured in 1399 by Chinese adventurers under Kalantiaw.
 Kalantiaw established then a dynasty but it prematurely ended when his successor, Kalantiaw III, was slain in a duel with Datu Manduyog, the legitimate successor to Datu Dinagandan.
 When Manduyog became the new ruler, he moved the capital back to Bakan (ancient name of Banga) in 1437.
 Several datus succeeded Manduyog and when Miguel Lopez de Legaspi landed in Batan in 1565, Datu Kabanyag was ruling Aklan from what is now the town of Libacao.

 (These historical vignettes have no historical record as credible basis, but have been manufactured in such a way as to acquire a hint of historical veracity and reinforced among school children primarily through yearly programs or shows supposedly commemorating those historical events.
 Nonetheless, these vignettes have found no support among the established and respected historians of the Philippines, and are thus relegated as folklore of no historical provenance or significance.)